What Does Dread Mean When You're Living It?

 If you searched what does dread mean because you feel it-not because you need a dictionary definition-you are in the right place.
 Dread is the heavy anticipation of something you do not want to experience but do not see how to escape.
 It is a kind of emotional waiting room where the clock barely moves.

-The dictionary says dread is "great fear or apprehension."
-That misses the weight, the time-stretch, the way tomorrow already feels present before it arrives.
+Dictionary-style definitions often reduce dread to fear or apprehension.
+That can be accurate, but it misses the weight, the time-stretch, and the way tomorrow can feel present before it arrives.
 The rest of this page is for that waiting room.

 Below: what dread sounds like in real life, why people reach for this word, what dreading tomorrow means specifically, and how to notice the body signal, emotional tone, and life context that give dread its shape.